Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Sooners and their opponents have scored an average of 63.5 points per game in 2021, 11.0 more than Saturday's total.

-- The 51.6 PPG average total in Wildcats games this season is 0.9 points fewer than this game's over/under.
+- The 52.5 over/under in this game is 0.9 points above the 51.6 average total in Wildcats games this season.

 Oklahoma Stats and Trends

-- The Sooners have been favored by 10.5 points or more four times this season and covered the spread in one of them.
+- The Sooners have covered the spread once this season when favored by 10.5 points or more (in four chances).

-- Oklahoma's games this year have hit the over on two of four set point totals (50%).

-- Oklahoma is 1-2 against the spread and 3-0 overall in games when it records more than 19.5 points.
+- Oklahoma is 1-2 against the spread and 3-0 overall in games when it scores more than 19.5 points.

-- In games that Oklahoma piles up more than 330.3 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Oklahoma churns out over 330.3 yards, the team is 1-2 against the spread and 3-0 overall.

-- This year, the Sooners have three turnovers, three fewer than the Wildcats have takeaways (6).
+- The Sooners have three giveaways this season, while the Wildcats have six takeaways .

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.